 All in all, teaching in Hong Kong can be challenging from a professional and academic point of view, but hard work and local connections can pay off, especially if you work towards application for the EdB NET scheme.
 Look for a position which offers stability, and working conditions which suit you, and your life as a teacher will be a lot easier.

 About the author: Tom Garside is the founder of Language Point Teacher Education Ltd., an education development organisation which leads professional development and teacher training activity with the aim of empowering teachers in the contexts where they work and increasing sustainability to the development activity that they participate in.
-He also delivers Trinity CertTESOL courses to English language educators around the world.If you like this article, please share:
+He also delivers Trinity CertTESOL courses to English language educators around the world.Please Share: